conquerant-project/conquerant/README.md

 - **`await`**
   - can only be used in `async` `let` blocks
     - normal `let` block anywhere inside an `async` block
-    - works across function boundaries, [unlike `core.async`](https://github.com/clojure/core.async/wiki/Go-Block-Best-Practices)
+    - every `let` block with a call to `await` returns a `CallableFuture`
-    - the let block `will` itself return a `CallableFuture`
+    - works across function boundaries

 ## License